Gibson '60s Hummingbird Gallery

 It's just plain cool, both in looks and sound.

-Starting with the 1937 SJ-200, Gibson has a knack for making this acoustic guitar look cool.
+Starting with the 1937 SJ-200, Gibson has this knack for making acoustic guitars look cool.
 The Hummingbird, with its flashy pickguard, gained immense popularity and support from band frontmen and rock guitarists.

 In Japan, it's famous for being used by Kiyoshiro Imawano, right?
 Thinking about it this way, I feel the Hummingbird is truly a rock acoustic guitar.